snejus/beetcamp/README.md

 **genre.mode** accepts one of the following options: **classical** (less genres) or **progressive** or **psychedelic** (more genres).
 Each later one is more flexible regarding what is a valid genre and what is not.
-See below.
+See below (we use the list of [musicbrainz genres] for reference).

 We can place all keywords into the following buckets: